WPS/egon.io/README.md

 ## For Developers
 Download the source code or clone the repository.
 Please note that we use the main branch for development.
-The main branch contains the lates features und big fixes, but they might be undocumented and tested less thoroughly than a relese.
+The main branch contains the latest features und bug fixes, but they might be undocumented and tested less thoroughly than a relese.
 To be on the safe side, stick with the latest release branch.

 Fetch dependencies: